linianzu0715/linianzu0715.github.io/README.md

 Here you can find my personal information, project experience, work experience and personal interests.

-Hopes you can get some new idea from it.
+Hopes you can get some new ideas from it.

 <!--这些是注释文本，不会显示
 You can use the [editor on GitHub](https://github.com/linianzu0715/linianzu0715.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.